prashanth-s-01/One-Step-Actor-Critic-for-Acrobot/readme.md

 ```bash
 python3 actor_critic.py --env mountaincar
 ```
+Note: The hyperparameters include - the neural network architecture, discount factor(gamma), actor and critic learning rates, and the maximum number of episodes.
+You can change these values in the code files to experiment with the algorithm.

 The script will run for a default number of episodes (500 for acrobot and 1500 for mountain-car) and will print periodic progress (reward summaries every 50 episodes).